akkadotnet/akka.net/docs/articles/utilities/serilog.md

             ... // continue logger configuration);
 ```

-`Serilog.Log.Logger` will be initialized during host boostrap and Akka.NET will use the final configured logger.
+`Serilog.Log.Logger` will be initialized during host bootstrap and Akka.NET will use the final configured logger.

 ## Example